Deforestation

 The Tropical Rainforest Is Disappearing at an Alarming Rate

 Tropical rainforests have gone into serious decline over the past decade.
-In terms of hectares lost, Brazil far outstrips any other country, with a staggering 1.49 million hectares destroyed on average per year between 2021 and 2023.
+Last year alone, the world lost 3.7 million hectares of tropical primary forest.
+Brazil far outstrips any other country in terms of hectares destroyed, with a staggering 1.14 million hectares lost in 2023.
 This is according to data published by the World Resources Institute (Global Forest Review).

 Description

-This chart shows the countries with the highest primary tropical forest losses, in million hectares (annual average 2021-23).
+This chart shows the countries with the highest primary tropical forest losses in 2023, in million hectares.

 Download Chart